Item Crashes

 Holy Water

-Boomerang - Cross
+Boomerang / Cross

-The boomerang is nothing more than your average cross.
-It became the "boomerang" in America because of Nintendo's strict guidelines pertaining to religion.
-Under either name, this has always been the best of the mystic weapons.
-Richter has three versions of the item crash for this weapon: (1) In Castlevania: Dracula X, multiple boomerangs will fly in all directions; (2) In Dracula X: Rondo of Blood, huge crosses blast upward from the ground; (3) In Symphony of the Night, huge crosses, one after another, circle and protect Richter instead; this ends with a flash spreading out left and right to further damage enemies.
-Nathan Graves used the Symphony version of that attack as part of the DSS system.
-John Morris had a simplified item crash--he'd just loop three boomerangs forward, them quickly darting straight ahead.
+The boomerang is nothing more than your average cross disguised as a throwing weapon.
+It became the "boomerang" in North America due to Nintendo of America's strict guidelines pertaining to religious symbols.
+Under any name, it's always been a highly preferred sub-weapon, which might be why Konami paid it so much attention in regard to crashes; that is, Richter has had three of them: (1) In Castlevania: Dracula X, multiple crosses will fly about in all directions, crisscrossing rapidly.
+(2) In Dracula X: Rondo of Blood, huge crucifixes blast upward from below and offscreen.
+And (3) in Symphony of the Night, huge crucifixes will one after another circle and protect Richter from all surrounding enemies; the attack ends with a flash that spreads in either direction and serves as a parting shot.

 Axe